 What other hobbies do you have?

 Well, beside music, poetry and painting, that you already know about, I’ve got few passions, that may involve or not, an art.
 For example, I love to travel, or, as I call it, my expeditions.
 I check new places, walking, cycling, or hiking, most of the times when I’m not writing or working.
 I find a deep mental pleasure in testing my resistance over long hiking/cycling expeditions, usually summing up to 50 km/day.
 Sometimes even more.
 Beside this, I have my beloved collections: CDs, vinyls, crystals, weird objects, or fossils.
 Most of these little treasures, I find them in my expeditions, to be honest.
-I find a great pleasure in travelling to a remote area, with my tools, and digging for hours for fossils, or anything that earth can offer to my curious soul.
+I find a great pleasure in traveling to a remote area, with my tools, and digging for hours for fossils, or anything that earth can offer to my curious soul.
 I think it’s safe to say that I have hundreds of these treasures in my place.
 Actually, this is what I was doing before I answered to this interview.
 I found a new place, few miles away from any village, with a small wonderful waterfall.
-I named it Nikki’s Waterfall, due to the person that was beside me when I found it.
 And an amazing new fossils spot.
 I think I’ve spent half a day there, but when I got back, of course, looking like hell, I added around 15 new pieces to my collection, some amazingly preserved devil toenail fossils.
 It may not be considered art, but it’s somehow our history, and for me, history it is an art itself.
 Beside this, I love reading, or, learning about ancient cultures.

 Lyrics or an excerpt from a book, that you’d loved to have written it by yourself.